 Are you frustrated about the lack of homework happening in your home?
 Do you find it hard to be consistent and persistent with your child and their homework?
 I'm here to encourage you to persist.
 As Babe Ruth the famous American baseball player said, "You just can’t beat the person who won’t give up.
 Webster's… Continue reading Being positively persistent about regular homework

-How to set reading, writing, or Math goals with your child Reading, writing, or Math goals : Create win-win deals.
+How to set reading, writing, or maths goals with your child: Create win-win deals.

-If mind and body are aligned we have the force of the universe behind us” (P.410 Evolve your brain).
-It is another new year and an excellent time to set goals with your child.
-It is easier to work together when you both know where you want to go - when you can see the… Continue reading How to set reading, writing, or Math goals with your child Reading, writing, or Math goals : Create win-win deals.
+If mind and body are aligned we have the force of the universe behind us.
+It is easier to work together when you both know where you want to go - when you can see the goal ahead of you quite clearly and the steps you need to reach it.
+Clear and exciting reading, writing,… Continue reading How to set reading, writing, or maths goals with your child: Create win-win deals.

 Get organised to succeed